lingdoc/taggedPBC/scripts/annotating_readme.md

 `pip install -r requirements.txt`

-The script associated with this readme file can then be used to run the analyses reported in the paper "The *taggedPBC*: Annotating a massive parallel corpus for crosslinguistic investigations. arXiv:submit/6443708":
+The script associated with this readme file can then be used to run the analyses reported in the paper "[The *taggedPBC*](https://doi.org/10.48550/arXiv.2505.12560)":

 `python annotating_taggedPBC.py`